Hector-Ariceaga/theurgy/README.md

 # Theurgy
 A rails web application for managing and tracking mental health treatment.

-This web app was designed for
+This web app was designed for health providers that want to track their patient's mental health symptoms, diagnoses, and treatments.

 ## Installation